AI Coding Agents

 - Install missing packages.

-- Add additional files to the context
+- Add additional files to the context.

-- Analyse the diff since the last successfully compiled commit
+- Analyse the diff since the last successfully compiled commit.

 FileSystem

 The agent context has a FileSystem, which defaults to the Sophia project directory.
-If you want to use the code editing agent
+If you want to use the code editing agent on another local repo then the options are:

 Project Info